 Three of the five wells in the Furnace Brook Aquifer require additional treatment in the form of activated carbon filtration or aeration due to the presence of some volatile organic contaminants (VOCs).
 This filtration effectively removes all of the VOC contaminants.
 The water from these wells must be disinfected before entering the distribution system.
-Two stations use ultraviolet light (UV) disinfection and one station uses chlorination.
+Three stations use sodium hypochlorite disinfection.
+UV disinfection is available also.
 In the Little's Creek Aquifer one well is also equipped with and uses UV disinfection.